jie1311/Spring/README.md

 # Spring
-My process of learing Spring. <br />
+These projects are the process of myself learing the Spring framework. <br />
 All the projects are folloiwng the Spring offical guide http://spring.io/guides